sailesh818/bmi_calculator/README.md

-# BMI Calculator with Streamlit
+# BMI Calculator & Iris flower Classifier with Streamlit

 A simple and interactive **BMI (Body Mass Index)** calculator built using **Python** and **Streamlit**.